 Besides artificial systems, noise affects the natural complex systems as well.
-100 An example of noise influencing pedestrian movement simulation is presented in [21].
+An example of noise influencing pedestrian movement simulation is presented in [15].
 The authors describe the formation of pedestrians lanes.
 The number of lanes depends on the width of the street, on the pedestrian density, and also on the noise level.
-In techno-socio-economic environmental systems, a large noise or fluctuations usually has a destructive influence on a system, but small 105 noise intensities can actually trigger structure formation or increase system performance [17].
-For example, besides the ability for strategic interactions and learning, the ability to move has played a crucial role for the evolution of largescale cooperation and social behaviour.
-Noise can trigger frequent cooperation, even if individuals would behave selfishly in the vast majority of interaction 110 [22].
-Animal behaviour is also influenced by the existence of noise, as explained in [23], [24] and [25].
+Animal behaviour is also influenced by the existence of noise, as explained in [16], [17] and [18].
 Counter-intuitively, locusts increase the noisiness of their movements in response to a loss of alignment by the group.

-In [4], it is shown that Stochastic Resonance is compatible also with neural models and brain functions.
-In [26], the potential benefits of noise in nervous systems (human motor behaviour) was examined.
+In [4], the effect of noise is described in the context of Stochastic Resonance, a statistical phenomenon resulting from the effect of information processing and transfer.
+This phenomenon is compatible with neural models and brain functions.
+In [19], the potential benefits of noise in nervous systems (human motor behaviour) was examined.
 Neural networks formed in the presence of noise are more robust and explore more states; this facilitates learning and adaptation.
-Moreover, noise induces stochastic facilitations in auditory brainsteam neuron models [27].
-In [28] the authors discuss how nature has actively exploited the beneficial effect of noise by creating noise-assisted processes for achieving robust and efficient energy transfer.
+Moreover, noise induces stochastic facilitations in auditory brainsteam neuron models [20].
+In [21] the authors discuss how nature has actively exploited the beneficial effect of noise by creating noise-assisted processes for achieving robust and efficient energy transfer.

 A review of existing literature shows that errors and noise present in complex systems can have significant effects on its performance.
-Inspired by such observations, [15] introduced a new paradigm of noise-engineering.
+Inspired by such observations, [14] introduced a new paradigm of noise-engineering.
 In the following sections, we explore how noise can be introduced in the information that passes through a transportation system and the impact that it can have.